StroeAndreX/COVID-19/README.md

 <hr/>

 For now the script only calculate the daily percentage of cases based on the number of tests in Italy.
 With <b> CalculateGenoma.ipynb </b> you can find the size in Byte of the COVID.
-Calculated based on the gonome(You can download it <a href="https://www.ncbi.nlm.nih.gov/nuccore/NC_045512"> GenBank </a>)
+Calculated based on the gonome(You can download it on<a href="https://www.ncbi.nlm.nih.gov/nuccore/NC_045512"> GenBank</a>)

 Now what's next with this funny project?
 * Script getting data from repositories and not from local files.